shelt/tmail/README.md

 * SSL enabled.

+* Under development and not yet fully functional.

 ### Potential security concerns

 * Depending on your MTA (Mail transfer agent), your IP address can be included in your mail header.